Rebecca Zook - Math Tutoring Online

 It is amazing how much of a difference good sleep and good food can make – especially when combined with being knowing the material inside and out!

-If you’d like to go beyond these basics to feel way more confident walking into your next math test, please email me at rebecca@zooktutoring.com or call me at 617-888-0160.
-I’d be happy to set up a time for us to talk and explore whether or not it would be a good fit for us to work together!
+If you’d like to go beyond these basics to feel way more confident walking into your next math test, just click here to get started with your special application for my one-on-one math tutoring programs.
+Once your application is received, we’ll set up a special phone call to get clear if my approach would be a good fit for your child.

 Posts Tagged as "tips"